Codealike/arrayslice/README.md

 With System.ArraySlice<T> you dont pay the performance cost imposed by the indexers while keeping the simplicity they provide to handle multiple views inside a shared backing array.

+### When to use Array Slices?

+Array slices is specially useful when dealing with sliding window algorithms.
+Most of the algorithms work on partial snapshots of the data and usually you can launch several in parallel.
+Usually the data is contiguous arrays of data (for performance reasons) and then those algorithms have to deal with the sliding window offsets in the data.
+With Array Slices each window will start at 0 (no explicit offsetting) while at the same time allow concurrent execution with minimal burden.

 ### How does Array Slices works?

 Wherever you use an T[] you can switch it to an ArraySlice<T>.
 Why?
-Because the constructor would even take your array and pack it inside the ArraySlice structure.
+Because the constructor would even take your array and pack it inside the ArraySlice structure (future optimizations will be added for 0 offset slices).

 Lets say you have this code: